LamininSolutions/mfsql-connector/source/getting-started/installation-and-upgrade---from-release-4.3.9.48-(release-4)/installing-the-context-menu/index.rst

 -  Triggered by a workflow change
 -  Triggered by an event handler

-.. container:: confluence-information-macro confluence-information-macro-warning

-   .. container:: confluence-information-macro-body

 The installation and configuration of the context menu changed from version 4.3.9.48.
 The configuration and setup prior to this version is not compatible with the new setup.
 Special attention is required for:

 #.
 Configuration of the SQL Connection string
 #.
 Access security to the context menu

-|

 The Context Menu requires several additional steps to complete the installation.
 Note that this installation must be done after MFSQL